16 IEP Goals for Phonemic Awareness

 6. Goal: The student will develop phoneme substitution skills.
 Objective: Given a word, the student will replace one or more phonemes with different sounds to create a new word, demonstrating understanding of phoneme substitution, with 70% accuracy.

-Remember, these goals and objectives should be tailored to the individual student’s needs and abilities.
-It’s essential to collaborate with the student’s educational team to develop appropriate and measurable goals for their specific phonemic awareness skills.
+These goals and objectives should be tailored to the individual student’s needs and abilities.

 Remember, phonemic awareness is the pre skill to phonological awareness.
 Don’t let your IEP team put the proverbial cart before the horse–they have to learn one before they can move on to the other.